 Use a highball glass when you're sipping something cold and refreshing over lots of ice, sometimes with a straw.
 Cocktails (and other beverages) served in a highball include:

 - Gin and Tonic (and, indeed, any x-and-y: scotch and soda, bourbon and ginger, etc.)

 Highball glasses are easy to find.
 Look for something reasonably sized and easy to hold in the hand.

 One thing you might notice when shopping for cocktail glasses: they're all so damn big.
 Chains such as C&B or Williams-Sonoma mainly stock stemmed glasses in the 10 to 15 ounce range; their double old fashioned glasses reach 14 ounces; and highballs go up to 20 ounces—you might as well just drink your gin and tonic from a pint glass!

-But if you look at the recipes here on Serious Eats—the Moon River, for example, or the Revolver—you'll see they call for 2 to 3 ounces of liquid.
+But if you look at the recipes here on Serious Eats—the Revolver, for example—you'll see they call for 2 to 3 ounces of liquid.

 The cocktail team at Serious Eats generally follows an oft-quoted motto, attributed to barman Harry Craddock, of the American Bar in London and author of the Savoy Cocktail Book: "The way to drink a cocktail is quickly, while it's still laughing at you."
 The disadvantages of a large cocktail are easy to see: